Carbon-for-Developers/carbon-sdks/java/docs/EmbeddingsApi.md

     Boolean highAccuracy = false; // Flag to control whether or not to perform a high accuracy embedding search.
 By default, this is set to false.
 If true, the search may return more accurate results, but may take longer to complete.
     RerankParamsNullable rerank = new RerankParamsNullable();
-    List<HelpdeskFileTypes> fileTypesAtSource = Arrays.asList(); // Filter files based on their type at the source (for example help center tickets and articles) try {
+    List<HelpdeskFileTypes> fileTypesAtSource = Arrays.asList(); // Filter files based on their type at the source (for example help center tickets and articles)
+    Boolean excludeColdStorageFiles = false; // Flag to control whether or not to exclude files that are not in hot storage.
+If set to False, then an error will be returned if any filtered         files are in cold storage. try {
       DocumentResponseList result = client
               .embeddings